royborgen/SecretSanta/README.md

 ## stantas.txt
 Contains a list names and emails of everyone participating in Secret Santa.
-The name of the file can be changed by editing **secretsanta.txt** and changing the value **santaslist** under the general section.
+The name of the file can be changed by editing **secretsanta.conf** and changing the value of **santaslist** under the general section.

-Example:
+Example
+stantas.txt uses the following format
 ```
 John,john@ourfamilydomain.com
 Mary,mary@ourfamilydomain.com